kinluek/sqspoller/README.md

 ## The Playground

-To see how you can experiment and play around with a local poller instance, take a look [here](./cmd/playground).
+To see how you can experiment and play around with a local SQS and poller instance, take a look [here](./cmd/playground).

 ## Dependencies